Esylus/Coding-Standards/1_ReviewStandards.md

 * Is this code introducing any new dependencies between classes/components/modules and, if so, is it necessary to do that?
 * Is this code idiomatic, taking full advantage of the language, frameworks, and tools that we use?
 * Is anything here a re-implementation of existing functionality the developer may not be aware of?

+## Helpful tools in code review

+1. Unit Tests / Integration tests - to ensure code behaves as expected and hasn't broken anything.
+2. Continuous Integration - to ensure the code builds.
+3. Code Formatter - To verify whitespace matches the teams chosen styles.
+4. Code Linters - To idenitfy unused imports or vars.